ashurtech/pathfinder_vscode/README.md

 A VS Code extension to assist developers working with REST APIs that provide OpenAPI (Swagger) schemas.
 This project serves as both a useful tool and an educational resource for learning VS Code extension development.

+As a model use-case, I personally would like to be able to load the openapi schema for Kibana, then in a ui element browse through the available api commands.
+I work with a number of different Kibana instances so I'd like to be able to setup a number of APi environments, with a base API url (https://kibana.apac-test-1.sand.wtg.zone,https://kibana.emea-test-1.sand.wtg.zone etc), each with their own credentials or API key.
+Then when browsing through the commands have an option to generate a command with the example body (if any) in an editor window.
+In the editor window we should be able to have autocompletion for the valid parameters and basic type checking.
+It would be especially cool if we can choose to generate the command in differint formats (curl, Ansible uri, Powershell, maybe others if do-able.)
+As a sort of bonus goal it would be even better if we could execute the command and return the results in vscode also,, but this is a nice to have.

 ## 🎯 Purpose

 This extension helps developers: